Supinic/supibot/docs/command.md

 They create an interface for the chat user to interact with.
 Any communication with the bot, external APIs or other bots is done via commands.

+## List
+The active command list can be found on:
+- [supinic.com](https://supinic.com/bot/command/list) as a list.
+More info is available by clicking on the ID identifier.
+- [GitHub](https://github.com/Supinic/supibot-sql) as a regularly updated repository of SQL update scripts.
+Each command consists of its full description.
+This means all flags, cooldowns, static data, aliases and dynamic descriptions are all available along with its JavaScript code.

 ## Prefix
 Supibot currently uses the character `$` (Unicode: `DOLLAR SIGN U+0024`) as its current command prefix.
 On Twitch, this prefix can optionally be padded with a space in order to permit several emote-based commands with the emote showing up in chat as the image as well.